digital-asset/ex-java-json-api-bindings/README.md

 A minimal sample of using Java to call the JSON API endpoints (Ledger API, Validator API, etc.)
 The sample illustrates the endpoints, the request payloads, and their responses for the following:

+* Use the Open API specs to generate Java bindings for API endpoints
+* Use the `daml codegen` to generate Java bindings for Daml types
 * Programmatically retrieve the Synchronizer id
 * Programmatically retrieve the DSO party
 * Programmatically retrieve the Validator party
 * Onboard an external party
+* Sign transactions as an external party
-* Establish transfer pre-approvals for an external party using the [Validator API](https://docs.dev.sync.global/app_dev/validator_api/index.html#external-signing-api)
+* Establish transfer pre-approvals for an external party
 * Query for a list of token standard holdings
-* Transfer token standard assets to an external party
+* Transfer token standard assets

-This sample demonstrates how to:

-* Sign transactions as an external party
-* Use the Open API specs to generate Java bindings for API endpoints
-* Use the `daml codegen` to generate Java bindings for Daml types
+* Digest the transaction stream

 The sample uses the following tools: